Nazmul1607081/myOS/README.md

 make install

-## now restart your virtual box and press f12 and see your os on grub menu select it and you see your output.
+**Restart your virtual box and press f12 and see your os on grub menu select it and you see your output**

-Thanks
+##Thanks